-Pretrial Motion (X2) Clear and concise presentation of issues and appropriate use of case materials.
-Well-developed, reasoned, and organized arguments.
-Solid understanding of legal reasoning behind the arguments.
-Responded well to presider's questions and maintained continuity in argument.
-Effective rebuttal countered opponent's argument.
-Opening Statement Provided a case overview Theme/theory of the case was identified Overview of key witnesses and their testimony Introduction of Attorneys Outlined burden of proof Request for relief (what the side is asking the court to decide) Mention of applicable law or statutes to be covered Direct/Re-Direct Examination Questions required straightforward answers and brought out key information for her/his side of the case.
-Attorney properly introduced exhibits and, where appropriate, properly introduced evidence as a matter of record.
-Attorney properly phrased and rephrased questions and demonstrated a clear understanding of trial procedures.
-Responded to objections utilizing rules of evidence or the rules of competition.
-Attorney made effective objections to cross-examination questions of her/his witness when appropriate.
-Attorney did not make unnecessary objections and used only those objections listed in the Summary of Evidentiary Objections.
-Throughout questioning, attorney made appropriate use of time.
-Attorney avoided leading questions Did not ask opinion questions unless witness is an expert.
-Cross-E xamination Attorney made effective objections to direct examination (of the witness she/he cross-examined) when appropriate.
-Used narrow questions that suggested a yes or no answer and did not allow the witness to provide a narrative explanation.
-Responded to objections utilizing rules of evidence or the rules of the competition.
-Followed protocol to introduce exhibits.
-Utilized objections as a means to forward the case and not just to throw the other side off their game; unnecessary objections, excessive interruptions, and/or obstructionist behavior should not be rewarded.
-Attorney properly phrased and rephrased questions and demonstrated a clear understanding of trial procedures.
-Attorney exposed contradictions in testimony and weakened the other side's case.
-Impeached the witness without appearing to harass or intimidate him/her.
-Referred to witness testimony and followed rules for showing the testimony to the witness.
-Demonstrated a clear understanding of the rules of competition and of evidence.
-Witnesses Witness was believable in her/his characterizations and presented convincing testimony.
-Witness was well prepared for answering the questions posed to her/him under direct examination and responded well to them.
-Witness responded well to questions posed under cross-examination without unnecessarily disrupting or delaying court proceedings.
-Witness testified to key facts in a consistent manner and avoided irrelevant comments.
-Witness did not disrupt the trial with unreasonable inferences.
-Played up the strengths of his/her statements and adequately explained the weaknesses.
-Did not use notes.
-Sounded spontaneous and not memorized.
-Did not wear a costume.

-Evaluation Criteria (cont.)
+Pretrial Motion (X2)

+- Clear and concise presentation of issues and appropriate use of case materials. - Well-developed, reasoned, and organized arguments. - Solid understanding of legal reasoning behind the arguments. - Responded well to presider's questions and maintained continuity in argument. - Effective rebuttal countered opponent's argument.

+Opening Statement

+- Provided a case overview.

+- Theme/theory of the case was identified.

+- Overview of key witnesses and their testimony.

+- Introduction of Attorneys.

+- Outlined burden of proof - Request for relief (what the side is asking the court to decide). - Mention of applicable law or statutes to be covered.

+Direct/Re-Direct Examination

+- Questions required straightforward answers and brought out key information for her/his side of the case. - Attorney properly introduced exhibits and, where appropriate, properly introduced evidence as a matter of record. - Attorney properly phrased and rephrased questions and demonstrated a clear understanding of trial procedures. - Responded to objections utilizing rules of evidence or the rules of competition.

+- Attorney made effective objections to cross-examination questions of her/his witness when appropriate. - Attorney did not make unnecessary objections and used only those objections listed in the Summary of Evidentiary Objections. - Throughout questioning, attorney made appropriate use of time. - Attorney avoided leading questions. - Did not ask opinion questions unless witness is an expert.

+Cross-Examination

+- Attorney made effective objections to direct examination (of the witness she/he cross-examined) when appropriate. - Used narrow questions that suggested a yes or no answer and did not allow the witness to provide a narrative explanation. - Responded to objections utilizing rules of evidence or the rules of the competition. - Followed protocol to introduce exhibits. - Utilized objections as a means to forward the case and not just to throw the other side off their game; unnecessary objections.

+- Attorney properly phrased and rephrased questions and demonstrated a clear understanding of trial procedures. - Attorney exposed contradictions in testimony and weakened the other side's case. - Impeached the witness without appearing to harass or intimidate him/her. - Referred to witness testimony and followed rules for showing the testimony to the witness. - Demonstrated a clear understanding of the rules of competition.

+Witnesses

+- Witness was believable in her/his characterizations and presented convincing testimony. - Witness was well prepared for answering the questions posed to her/him under direct examination and responded well to them. - Witness responded well to questions posed under crossexamination without unnecessarily disrupting or delaying court proceedings. - · Witness understood the facts.

+- Witness testified to key facts in a consistent manner and avoided irrelevant comments. - Witness did not disrupt the trial with unreasonable inferences. - Played up the strengths of his/her statements and adequately explained the weaknesses. - Did not use notes. - Sounded spontaneous and not memorized. - Did not wear a costume.

-Closing A Closing Arguments (x2) Attorney's presentation contained elements of spontaneity and was not based entirely on a prepared text.
-Attorney incorporated examples from the actual trial, while also being careful not to introduce statements and evidence that were not brought out during the trial.
-Outlined the strengths of his/her side's witnesses and the weakness of the other side's witnesses.
-Asked for the verdict, including a request for relief, and explained why the verdict was justifiable.
-Attorney made an organized and well-reasoned presentation summarizing the most important points for her/his team's side of the case.
-Effective rebuttal countered opponent's arguments.
-Reviewed the exhibits and how they helped the case.
-Stated the applicable law or statues and how they supported the side's theory.
-Clerk Present and punctual for trial.
-Performed her/his role so that there were no disruptions or delays in the presentation of the trial.
-Conducted herself/himself professionally without attracting any unnecessary attention.
-Properly used verbal and visual time warnings.
-E Bailiff Present and punctual for trial.
-Performed her/his role so that there were no disruptions or delays in the presentation of the trial.
-Conducted herself/himself professionally without attracting any unnecessary attention.
-Knowledgeable about script and role in trial.
-Followed script.
-Team Presentation Team members were courteous, observed general courtroom decorum, spoke clearly and distinctly, and displayed good sportsmanship to all competitors, regardless of trial results.
-All team members were involved in the presentation of the case and actively participated in fulfilling their respective roles.
-Witnesses performed in synchronization with attorneys in presenting their side of the case.
-As much as possible, each trial attorney displayed examination and argumentation skills, and when appropriate, displayed knowledge of California Simplified Rules of Evidence in making objections.
-Team members demonstrated cooperation and teamwork.
-The teachers and attorney coaches displayed good sportsmanship.
+Closing Arguments (x2)

+- Attorney's presentation contained elements of spontaneity and was not based entirely on a prepared text. - Attorney incorporated examples from the actual trial, while also being careful not to introduce statements and evidence that were not brought out during the trial. - Outlined the strengths of his/her side's witnesses and the weakness of the other side's witnesses. - Asked for the verdict, including a request for relief, and explained why the verdict was justifiable.
+Attorney made an organized and well-reasoned presentation summarizing the most important points for her/his team's side of the case. - Effective rebuttal countered opponent's arguments. - Reviewed the exhibits and how they helped the case. - Stated the applicable law or statues and how they supported the side's theory.